fifieldt/twcitizen/content/taiwanese-parents.md

 ## Introduction
 Taiwanese nationality is based on the principle of *jus sanguinis* - passed on by blood.
-If your parents are Taiwanese nationals it is very likely you are too, automatically.
+If one or both of your parents are Taiwanese nationals it is very likely you are too, automatically.

 However, there is an important conceptual difference in Taiwanese citizenship compared to that of other countries.
  Essentially, Taiwan only has the concept of a "national", and what most of us think of as the rights of